Does better pay buy better public servants?

 Lacking any system to compensate public servants on a case-by-case basis, reformers opted years ago for a generic remedy: Better pay, they argued, will draw better people in general to public service.
 The plan proposed in effect to make government work for the larger public by paying bigger bribes to lawmakers, through higher pay, than the special interests do.

 Has it worked?
-Higher pay has attracted more honest people, that's for sure.
-At the statehouse it's getting hard to tell the legislators apart from the Boy Scouts there for the tour.
+Higher pay has attracted more honest people, that's for sure; at the statehouse it's getting hard to tell the legislators apart from the Boy Scouts there for the tour.
 The problem is that state government hasn't gotten a bit better as a result.
 Honesty is a quality much over-valued in a politician.
 (Cowardice, both moral and political, is a more pernicious and a more common trait than crookedness.)

 Indeed, judged by the standards of the society as a whole, our upper-level public servants are already rich.
 Federal district judges make $89,500 a year, for example; Illinois governors more than $93,000; university presidents, unbelievably, more than $100,000.
 These are breathtaking sums, yet Mr. Thompson is far from alone in describing the life such salaries buy as penury.
-In New York City, a U.S. district judge complained to the Times, "You've got to really worry: Can you buy a new pair of shoes?"
+In New York City, a U.S. district judge complained to the New York Times, "You've got to really worry: Can you buy a new pair of shoes?"
 I did not see any barefoot judges on my last trip to that city, although I saw lots of begging children.
 No doubt some were panhandling for food money, but I'll bet the brighter among them were collecting toward law school tuition.

 I can remember when being paid a lot of money was suspect, not praiseworthy.
 Certain of us believed with Balzac that money without honor is a disease (unlike honor without money, which is a sentence).
 Money, we insisted, is not the only or even the best measure of a life.
 Law, medicine, Wall Street, and big business are a few of the realms whose denizens do not agree, which is why the private sector offers an inappropriate standard for public salaries.

 For one thing, public service provides rewards beyond money.
 Those demeaned prosecutors do not have to go home at night, as their courtroom opposites do, and tell their kids that they spent the day playing toilet paper to the world's assholes.
-A second New York federal judge (this one apparently well-shod) made that point eloquently to the Times a few weeks ago.
+A second New York federal judge (this one apparently well-shod) made that point eloquently to the New York Times a few weeks ago.
 The paid advocate, he explained, is obliged for the sake of a client to argue positions he may find personally repugnant.
 The judge, in contrast, is paid to serve justice, not a client.
 Tough work, to be sure, if done well.
 But our judge insisted that being a judge was the best job in the world for a lawyer.

 Almost as good, we might assume, as being a governor.
 Does Mr. Thompson believe that he, as a LaSalle Street lawyer, would be toasted in China or consulted by presidents?
 Would Willie Nelson ever have opened his dressing room door to just another pudgy shyster who liked to dress up in cowboy boots on the weekend?
 Would he have been waited on and catered to?
 Given a chance to make law instead of just read about it?
 Of course not.
 We may assume that these non-pecuniary rewards of office are of value to the governor; often they have seemed to be the only reason he ever sought the post.
 Alas, he is greedy for both riches and rewards.
 Some Illinois governors may have honored the example of John Peter Altgeld; Thompson's secret hero would seem to be Ferdinand Marcos.